Formation Control for UAVs Using a Flux Guided Approach: Experimental Results

 \section{Experimental Results}

+We conducted experiments using a computer with an AMD Ryzen 7 3700X CPU and 16GB of RAM.
+We implemented a software application with Python and standard libraries to simulate the formation of the UAVs under different setups.
+The computational cost of the algorithm was low and the computational time for the experiments was within a second; a more detailed time cost analysis is included in this section.

-The following experiments show the results of the motion planning generated by the FG method.
+The following experiments show the results of the motion planning generated by FG.
+We also provide additional results in a supplementary video.
 In each experiment, a hemispherical formation of UAVs is defined by specifying the positions of the four UAVs on the open surface's boundary as shown in Figure \ref{fig:hemisphere}.
 The target and its radius are specified as inputs to the path planning algorithm.
 These parameters form the basis of the high-level control mechanism.

-Four experiments are set up for different analysis.
-In the first one, we compare the paths planned by the FG, LS, and the LS with an additional soft constraint.
-In the second one, we show the results of the formation control problem for tracking a single target.
-In the third one, we show efficient multiple target tracking using the centre of charge approach, and in the fourth one, we demonstrate the path planning for the entire formation whilst generating paths only for the leader UAVS.
-The details are presented in the following subsections.
+Four experiments are set up for different analyses.
+In Section \ref{sec:exp1}, we compare the paths planned by FG, LS, and LS with an additional soft constraint.
+In Section \ref{sec:exp2}, we show the results of the formation control problem for tracking a single target.
+In Section \ref{sec:exp3}, we show efficient multiple target tracking using the centre of charge approach.
+Finally, in Section \ref{sec:exp4}, we demonstrate the path planning for the entire formation whilst generating paths only for the leader UAVs.